 Symptoms of HELLP

-The symptoms for HELLP are often very similar to those of preeclampsia.
-It’s critically important for mothers to be aware of the symptoms of HELLP, as the condition can be fatal in up to 25% of cases worldwide.
+The symptoms for HELLP are similar to preeclampsia.
+Expectant mothers need to be aware of the symptoms of HELLP, as the condition can be fatal in up to 25% of cases worldwide.

 - High blood pressure